domephant/setupscripts/README.md

 ### Usage

 Run this script after installing your Linux distribution.
+The script needs sudo privileges to work properly.